szczyglis-dev/py-gpt/README.md

 - `DALL-E 3: Image Generation (inline)` - integrates DALL-E 3 image generation with any chat and mode.
 Just enable and ask for image in Chat mode, using standard model like GPT-4.
 The plugin does not require the "Execute commands" option to be enabled.

+- `GPT-4 Vision (inline)` - integrates Vision capabilities with any chat mode, not just Vision mode.
+When the plugin is enabled, the model temporarily switches to vision in the background when an image attachment or vision capture is provided.

 ## Command: Files I/O

 The plugin allows for file management within the local filesystem.
 It enables the model to create, read, and write files and directories located in the `output` directory, which can be found in the user's work directory.
 With this plugin, the AI can also generate Python code files and thereafter execute that code within the user's system.